-The first impression on a child is the parent, and if the parent doesn’t have discipline neither will the child because they will do what they see their parents do.
-Most children are observant, they see and watch their parents and they mimic what they see their parents and others do.
+The first impression on a child is the parent, and if the parent doesn’t have discipline, neither will the child because they will do what they see their parents do.
+Most children are observant, see and watch their parents, and mimic what they see their parents and others do.

 Don’t wait until they become a teenager or a young adult to teach them the value of family.
-In order to have a close family, children have to be taught.
+To have a close family, children have to be taught.
 Children must feel like they are loved and appreciated.
-Many of are children are being trained they aren’t going to be anything and that they’re stupid.
+Many of our children are being trained to think they aren’t going to be anything and that they’re stupid.
 Rather than telling them what they aren’t, tell them what they are.

-As parents we let society program our children.
-Too many times, we don’t pay attention to what our children are watching on television.
+As parents, we let society program our children.
+Too often, we ignore what our children watch on television.
 We don’t check out their friends or their parents.
-Sad to say, many children are raised in homes where neither of the parents are Christians.
-If we train our children spiritual laws, we wouldn’t have to worry about visiting them in jail and prison because they disobeyed the natural laws.
+Sad to say, many children are raised in homes where neither of the parents is Christian.
+If we train our children in spiritual laws, we wouldn’t have to worry about visiting them in jail and prison because they disobeyed the natural laws.

-Some of our elementary girls are dressing like hookers, and we wonder why so many of them are pregnant.
-It’s our responsibility as parents to make sure our children are taught to respect themselves and others.
+Some of our elementary girls dress like hookers, and we wonder why so many are pregnant.
+Parents are responsible for ensuring that their children are taught to respect themselves and others.
 If we don’t teach them at home, the world will and its teaching will be destructive.
-Never say your child is unruly, they are unruly because you have allowed them to be.
+Never say your child is unruly; they are unruly because you have allowed them to be.
 Many of our teenagers and young adults wouldn’t be in the mess they’re in, if we would have disciplined them at an early age.

-The Bible teaches morals, ethical and spiritual precepts and when we get these principals in the hearts of our children, we are creating them for success.
-King Solomon was one of the wisest men that lived, and he wrote the Book of Proverbs.
-Take time and read the wisdom God imparted to Solomon and if, we as parents live according to these principals and impart them to our children, we will see a change in our children’s behavior and character.
-What has been imparted in us, we can impart to others and this goes true with our children.
+The Bible teaches morals and ethical and spiritual precepts, and when we get these principals in the hearts of our children, we are creating them for success.
+King Solomon was one of the wisest men who lived and wrote the Book of Proverbs.
+Take time and read the wisdom God imparted to Solomon, and if we as parents live according to these principals and impart them to our children, we will see a change in our children’s behavior and character.
+What has been imparted in us, we can impart to others, and this goes true with our children.